-I graduated from Utah State University with a Bachelor’s Degree in Elementary Education and an emphasis in Psychology.
-My wife and I love to travel, we’ve been to several western states, and as far as Southeast Asia.
-We delight in the natural scenery here, and are fond of the arts and shows at USU, as well as the theatres in Logan.
+I graduated magna cum laude from Utah State University with a Bachelor of Science in Elementary Education, and an emphasis in Psychology.
+I live with my wife and young son in the natural scenery of Logan.
+We enjoy the arts and shows at USU, as well as Ellen Eccles Theatre

 Tesia Lehman grew up in Grantsville, UT.
 She went to BYU-Idaho for an Associate's degree then graduated from Utah State University with a Bachelor's degree in Elementary Education emphasizing in Mathematics and Social Studies.
 Tesia is passionate about learning and wants to share that enthusiasm with her students.
 She is thrilled to be at CCID where she can stay true to her educational philosophies of establishing a positive, collaborative, and real-life applicable learning environment.

 Tesia Lehman has been married for a few years.
 She and her husband enjoy listening to audio books, exploring outdoors, and trying new things.